Enid, Oklahoma: African-American population

 Another historically Black neighborhood nicknamed "Two Street" existed between South Second Street and South Grand Avenue near the Rock Island railroad tracks.
 The area was considered a Red Light district with gambling halls, saloons, and brothels.
 Despite statewide alcohol prohibition in Oklahoma, liquor sales were rampant across town.
 On July 31, 1917, Judge John C. Moore ordered that residents be evicted and the buildings condemned.
 Enid appointed its first Black policeman, Henry Backstrom, in the 1920s.
 Mr. Backstrom had previously served as principal of the Washington school for 11 years.
 Backstrom was acquitted after killing Fred Williams, a Black resident of Two Street, in the line of duty.
 He continued to serve for six years before studying at Langston University, and returning to the education field.
 Former Deputy Sheriff Lon Crosslin was injured during a gunfight while attempting to prevent a jewelry store robbery.
 Crosslin killed the two Black suspects, but the Klan justified collective punishment of the residents in retaliation for Crosslin's injury, issuing orders for residents of the Two Street district to leave Garfield County.
 Local police refused to protect Black residents and ordered them to obey the Klan.
 On October 26, 1921, a portion of Enid's Black population was driven out by the Klan.
 An estimated 1,000 members of the Klan held a car parade at midnight, and nearly two dozen Black citizens left town.
 Local Reverend A.G.
 Smith, Mayor William H. Ryan, former Deputy Sheriff Lon Crosslin, and the Enid Daily Eagle editorial staff praised the action.
 The mayor routinely received death threats for his public support of the action.
-Some Black residents resisted, returning to town only to met by threats from the Klan.
+Some Black residents resisted, returning to town only to be met by threats from the Klan.
 By 1922 at least ten former residents of the neighborhood had moved to the neighborhood by Government Springs Park.
 The Klan held additional parades through downtown Enid in 1922 and 1924.
 At least two Black men were tarred and feathered in separate incidents by the Klan in Enid in the 1920s, including Ed Warner and Walter O'Banion.
 There were additional reports of Klan activity in Enid in 1979 and 1985.
 On September 21, 1979, an 18 year old Black Enid High School student and football player named Mitchell Lee Sanford was hung from a tree.
 While local police ruled it a suicide, the FBI investigated it as a hate crime due to a recent resurgence in local Klan activity.